Christmas tree looking a little sparse? Make these twig and pinecone sprays, plus find out other ways to make your Christmas tree look fuller.

 - Hang large-scale ornaments where holes appear and fill in the remainder with a variety of smaller sizes.

-- Choose a variety of textures to decorate your Christmas tree with.
+- Choose a variety of textures to decorate your Christmas tree.

 - Use light coloured tree decorations mixed with shimmery metals to give more visual weight to the tree.
 Darker colours tend to recede.